6.1 Boards of Examiners

 c) Where it is not possible for the board to meet the approval of these marks should be undertaken by the Chair, in appropriate consultation with colleagues and following the underlying process and principles of this guidance.
 These decisions should be reported to the next available board.

-d) Once approved, the faculty’s exams officer or other designated member of staff is required to upload the marks to the University’s4 student record system, via the portal.
-The Chair of the module board is required to confirm the accuracy of the marks at the point of upload and confirm that all decisions by the board have been reflected correctly within the upload by verifying these details on Portal, by the date specified by Academic Registry.
-See dates for the current academic year.
+d) Once approved, the faculty’s exams officer or other designated member of staff is required to upload the marks to the University’s student record system, via the portal.
+The Chair of the module board is required to confirm the accuracy of the marks at the point of upload and confirm that all decisions by the board have been reflected correctly within the upload by verifying these details on Portal, by the required date.

-In the case of INTO UoS student this is recorded on the Joint Venture system, although the principles of the management of marks is identical.
+In the case of INTO UoS student this is recorded on INTO UoS’s system, although the principles of the management of marks is identical.

 6.1.8 Awards Board

-220.127.116.11 Where a faculty considers that subject-level Awards Boards are required, this should be notified to Academic Registry in advance of any meetings of such boards taking place.
+188.8.131.52 Where a faculty considers that subject-level Awards Boards are required, this should be clearly recorded in the minutes/decisions records of the meeting.

-18.104.22.168 Awards Boards should meet once per year in advance of the appropriate Undergraduate or Taught Postgraduate graduation ceremony and: after the relevant Module Boards are completed and awards algorithms have been run; and in time to meet the deadline specified by Academic Registry for the return of award recommendations.
+184.108.40.206 Awards Boards should meet in advance of the appropriate Undergraduate or Taught Postgraduate graduation ceremony and: after the relevant Module Boards are completed and awards algorithms have been run; and in time to meet the required deadline for the return of award recommendations.

-An Awards Board should include the following staff:
+An Awards Board should normally include the following staff:

 (i) A Subject Chief Examiner as Chair